There are so many ways to build a list and it’s actually a lot simpler than a lot of people make it.

-I urge you to use Canva at Work, if you can’t afford the $12/month, just start with the free version.
+I urge you to use Canva For Work, if you can’t afford the $12/month, just start with the free version.
 As soon as you’re making at least $12/month in your business, upgrade.
-It’s worth every penny and has been my greatest return on investment other than Convertkit .
+It’s worth every penny and has been my greatest return on investment other than CovertKit.

 You can also learn more about how templates can grow your blog here.

-Here’s a sneak peak of my free Opt-in Template Pack located in our design library:
+Here’s a sneak peek of my free Opt-in Template Pack located in our design library:

 The next tool I use is Thrive.

-I use Thrive to make all my opt-in forms and all my landing pages.
-It connects with Convertkit and I just pick which sequence I want my reader to be added to.CI tried to just use the forms and landing pages that came with Convertkit and while I really do love Convertkit, their forms are just not pretty enough for me!
+I tried to just use the forms that came with Convertkit and while I really do love CovertKit, their forms are just not pretty enough for me!

 “Pinterest pretty” is so important.
-Thrive helps me accomplish my Pinterest pretty forms and pages.
+Thrive helps me accomplish my Pinterest pretty forms.

-I waited awhile to make the jump to Convertkit, but I’m glad I did.
-I love being able to tag and segment my readers based on what freebies they opt in for.
+I waited a while to make the jump to CovertKit, but I’m glad I did.
+I love being able to tag and segment my readers based on what freebies they opt-in for.

 Add tagging to increase conversions

-You probably heard me mention this a couple times by now, let me elaborate.
+You probably heard me mention this a couple of times by now, let me elaborate.